kikuchiichio/AlgebraicQuantumChemistry/README.md

 # AlgebraicQuantumChemistry
 ## Research of quantum chemistry through computational algebra
-## Language: Python with sympy and numpy
+## Language: Python with sympy and numpy electr
+## Aim:
+### Computation of analitycal formulas of molecular integrals with GTO (Gaussian-Type Orbitals)
+### Study of electronic structures of molecule from the viewpoint of algebraic variety

 In this project,  we study the first-principles approach of quantum chemistry through symbolic computation.